heraldapp/datadriventeam.org/src/content/240-engage.md

 >
 > _Akshay Kothari, COO at [Notion](https://notion.so)_

-## Talk to Customers When Designing Solutions
+## Talk to customers when designing solutions

 Keeping customers in the loops as you build features is the easiest way to de-risk the possibility of wasting time on things that won't actually solve their problems.